 LING – begins in L-grip, hops to reverse grip, finishes in L-grip

 In conclusion, if you just want to call them all E pirouettes, that’s cool.

 Each of these pirouettes can also be accompanied by a half turn at the end of the pirouette, but that changes neither the value of the element or the skill designation.

-Each of the female names of these skills (Lin, Bi, and Ling) were formerly credited in the code of points but disappeared along the way, probably because of conspiracies against the Chinese, but you will commonly hear Lin, Bi, and Ling all used in women’s gymnastics.
+Each of the female names of these skills (Lin, Bi, and Ling) were formerly credited in the code of points, and you will commonly hear Lin, Bi, and Ling all used in women’s gymnastics.